dotnet/project-system/docs/repo/dependencies-node-roadmap.md

 Project flavors can extend the Dependencies node with additional sub-trees.
 To do so:

-- Implement and export an `IProjectDependenciesSubTreeProvider` implementation per sub-tree
+- Implement and export an [`IProjectDependenciesSubTreeProvider`][IProjectDependenciesSubTreeProvider] implementation per sub-tree
-- Provide a custom implementation of `IDependencyModel`
+- Provide a custom implementation of [`IDependencyModel`][IDependencyModel]
 - Potentially implement `IProjectTreeProvider` (usually by deriving from `ProjectTreeProviderBase`)

 The _Web Tools Extensions_ project is a good example of a project flavor that does this.